 Undergraduate bursary if you’re former military personnel

-You may be eligible for a Troops to Teachers tax-free bursary of £40,000 if you’re:
+You may be eligible for a £40,000 tax-free undergraduate bursary for veterans if you’re:

 - training to teach secondary biology, physics, chemistry, computing, maths or languages